daviddelaurier/AMI/README.md

 - [ ] Implement pet behavior analysis and care suggestions
 - [ ] Set up vehicle maintenance scheduling and predictions

-## General Tasks
-- [ ] Refine AI models based on user feedback and collected data
-- [ ] Expand myAI's capabilities to cover additional areas of daily life and work
-- [ ] Integrate with external services and APIs for enhanced functionality
-- [ ] Develop a user-friendly interface for interacting with myAI
-- [ ] Implement security measures to protect user data and privacy
-- [ ] Conduct thorough testing of all features and integrations
-- [ ] Resolve any bugs or issues identified during testing
-- [ ] Optimize performance and resource usage
-- [ ] Prepare documentation and user guides
-- [ ] Deploy myAI to your personal environment
-- [ ] Monitor performance and gather feedback for future improvements